What to Do in Tel Aviv: A Quick Guide

 cakes biscuits biscuit-sized cakes (look it up, non-Brits).
 A jumble of rustic façades overlooks the water in this ancient Arab port town, offering up a quiet escape from the city streets.
 Yet, the preserved remains of the acropolis and the St. Peter’s Monastery belie a trendy and modern culture within, where narrow and crumbling alleyways are skirted by exotic restaurants and boutiques.

-Head down the Rothschild Boulevard and marvel at the Bauhaus designs of the upscale houses.
+Next up in our guide to what to do in Tel Aviv, head down the Rothschild Boulevard and marvel at the Bauhaus designs of the upscale houses.
 Step inside the Independence Hall to see how Tel Aviv’s first mayor lived.
 Also, the nearby Haganah Museum exhibits enough weapons to bring down Rambo…or at least to knock him out.
 Change it up with the adjacent 19th-century Neve Tzedek Quarter, whose quaint edifices contain trendy artist hubs and boutiques.

 It’s said that around one fifth of the city is green, making this the greenest city in Israel.
-‘That’s not saying much for a country that’s 60% desert,’ I hear you grumble, cruel reader.
+‘That’s not saying much for a country that’s 60% desert,’ we hear you grumble, cruel reader.
 And you’re right.
-But, give me a chance here.
+But, give us a chance here.
 An Israeli take on New York’s Central Park, Hayarkon Park is packed with gardens and sports areas.
 Bring the kids to the petting zoo and take a pedal boat out on the water.
 Overlooking the sea, you’ll find the spectacular Tel Aviv Botanical Garden and the bucolic Independence Garden.

 Did we mention the food?

+We simply couldn't provide a guide to what to do in Tel Aviv without a mention of food.
 Tel Aviv is the vegan capital of the world and is renowned for its first-rate Middle Eastern cuisine and seafood.
 Pick up some traditional challah bread and schnitzel from the souks and head to one of the aforementioned parks for a picnic.
 A range of light and locally-flavoured meals await you in the Yemenite Quarter.
 But the real fine dining is found in the chic bars of Dizengoff and the exclusive restaurants scattered across the city, from the Manta Ray seafood gem by historic Jaffa to the Asian fusion food of Zepra in the Sarona district.